adamllryan/notes/CSE3521 - AI Survey/09_dimensionality_reduction.md

 Sometimes, linear dimensionality reduction fails.
 This is where nonlinear dimensionality reduction comes in ($z=g(x)$ where $g:R^D \mapsto R^M$).

 **T-distributed stochastic neighbor embedding** (t-SNE).
 Builds a pairwise joint probability to characterize every set of instances.
 It preserves the probability of something being this far from something else.

+The goal of principal component analysis is to transform the feature space into a smaller linear space where variance is maximized and transformational reversal loss is minimized.
+Eigenvalue represents variance in a particular direction, eigenvector is is the direction of variance, covariance is how different features are correlated, and M is related to how much variance to keep or throw out.
+PCA should be unbiased, reduce redundancy/sparseness, be decorrelated.
+PCA reduces redundancy where whitening scales.